Tesena-smart-testing/robotfw-database-comparator/readme.md

 If you want to compare the query results to expected results, put these to **Environments/XX/Expected_Results** where XX is the environment.
 Use a filename equal to the SQL query filename, just with .csv extension.
 Use commas and quotes as separators: `("firstvalue","secondvalue","thirdvalue")`

-## 4. Execute the tests
+## 4. Execute Tests
-For comparing the expected and actual result for one DB, use:
+To compare expected and actual result for one database, use:

 ``robot -t "Verify data in database" -v ENV:DEV --removekeywords name:ConnectToDatabase -d Report .``

-For comparing data between two different environments, use:
+To compare data between two different databases (environments), use:

 ``robot -t "Compare data between two databases" -v ENV1:DEV -v ENV2:QA --removekeywords name:ConnectToDatabase -d Report .``